silveralcid/dog-crm/README.md

 | **Groomer** | Skill level, speed, and grooming style |
 | **Pet** | Size (surface area), coat type (care requirements), breed (coat and temperament), temperament (calm vs. anxious) |

-A large, calm dog might take 30 minutes.
+An experienced groomer working with a large, calm dog might take 30 minutes.
-A small, anxious dog with a complex coat might take over two hours.
+A less experienced groomer workign with a small, anxious dog with a complex coat might take over two hours.

----

 ## Insight

 Grooming time isn’t fixed — it’s **a variable function** of the pet, the groomer, and their interaction.
 A “smart” CRM should learn from each session, adjust estimates dynamically, and continuously improve scheduling accuracy and efficiency.

----

 ## Status